jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-using-redfish-platform-management-service.rst

         wait for the interface to have carrier, and complete IPv6 duplicate address detection |DAD|.
 For the ZTSystems server, this can take more than four minutes.
-It is recommended to set this value to 300 seconds, by specifying the following in the ``subcloud install-values.yaml``
+It is recommended to set this value to 300 seconds, by specifying the following in the ``subcloud-install-values.yaml``
         file:

         .. code-block:: none